brageon/debt/fsx.md

 Go web app for should work even if CONFIGIMADISABLE_HTABLE is disabled inside an EC2 instance where files are being uploaded back-and-forth.
 The concurrent hash table implementation in Go, such as sync.Map, allows you to safely access and modify the map from multiple channels.
 Test data races inside Echo with goroutines assigning UIDs to various browsers simultaneously.
 Use HAProxy's `stick-table` to maintain session persistence for incoming requests inside S3 from EC2.
 PDC launches HPC clusters.
-EKS, Batch, Slurm might be more helpful.